Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 =========================
-CPU hotplug in the Kernel
+CPU hotplug in the woke Kernel
 =========================

 :Date: September, 2021